Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 A rise in BBT indicates once ovulation has occurred and therefore indicates the end of the fertile window.
 If you are wanting to achieve pregnancy, you will also need to monitor your cervical fluid to know when your fertile window opens.

-You can chart BBT to identify the biphasic temperature pattern of the cycle.
-BBT will be within a lower range for the first half of the cycle, pre-ovulation.
-BBT will rise after ovulation has occurred.
+Using Tempdrop to chart BBT is helpful to identify the biphasic temperature pattern of the cycle.
+BBT will be within a lower range for the first half of the cycle, pre-ovulation and then BBT will rise after ovulation has occurred.
 It will stay in this higher range if pregnancy is achieved or until the next period occurs.
+So if you are charting your BBT and you get pregnant, you will actually see it on your chart really early on, because your BBT will not drop.

 This is what a biphasic chart looks like: